Pursuit92/ClassNotes/MUH204/notes.md

     * in whole or in part
 	* in various keys
 	* usually in full and in tonic key to end piece

+### The Fugue

+  * *Fugue*: a composition for a fixed number of instrumental/voice lines (usually 3 or 4) written in immitative polyphony built on one main line
+  * *Subject*: the main theme
+  * *Countersubject*: other material heard in counterpoint
+  * *Exposition*: Opening which introduces the subject in all voices
+  * *Episode*: passages of music which occur after the exposition and separate later subject entries
+  * *Subject Entries*: places where the subject enters or returns

+### Major Vocal Genres

+#### Opera

+  * Lengthy staged dramatic production with the characters singing - usually secular
+  * Includes solo singers, full orchestra, chorus, scenery, and costumes

+#### Oratorio

+  * Lengthy unstaged semidramatic production with characters singing - usually religious, but primarily as entertainment as opposed to worship
+  * Includes solo singers, full orchestra, and chorus, but no scenery or costumes

+#### Cantata

+  * Short or moderate length unstaged nondramatic work
+  * May include one or more solo singers, smaller ensemble of instruments, and chorus
+  * Can be secular, but more often religious
+  * Bach's sacred cantatas were used as part of worship in the Lutheran church